seegg/barebone-demo/README.md

 When updating a state, a new state must be returned instead of mutating the existing one.

-For `asyncActions` the first param is a callback for setting the new state and the second param is the current state.
-Instead of directly returning the new state, it's instead pass to the callback as an argument.
-This allows for running any additional code directly before and after the action.

 ```ts
 import {createStore} from './barebone'